 Responsive mobile web design doesn’t just result in a website that looks similar and has the same stunning design across the board.
 It also results in a website with the same level of content.
 This brings a number of advantages in terms of SEO, including:

-- With loading speed for a mobile website one of the key ranking factors for mobile websites, responsive design is a fantastic tool.
-With responsive design, your images and video content is optimized to adapt the resolutions and size for different screen sizes, and this happens incredibly quickly.
+- Optimised speed- With loading speed for a mobile website one of the key ranking factors for mobile websites, responsive design is a fantastic tool.
+With responsive design, your images and video content are optimized to adapt the resolutions and size for different screen sizes, and this happens incredibly quickly.
 As a result, your mobile website is likely to perform well on the SERP.

 For more information or advice about mobile devices and responsive web design, get in touch with the experts today, here at Pumpkin Web Design.